aerogear-attic/aerogear-simplepush-server/server-netty/README.md

     mvn exec:java

 This will start the server listening localhost using port 7777.
-To toggle these arguments you can specify overrides on the command line:
+This will use a default configuration which can be found in ```src/main/resources/simplepush-config.json```

     mvn exec:java -Dexec.args="/simplepush-config.json"